Mac user reports on 802.11n Cards, Bases/Routers

 I would not use the drive for heavy duty work, but for backups and access to shared video and music files it would be ok.

 (I asked if he tested video playback from the drive when connected to the base and if so to report back on performance and what resolution video was used.
-QT Pro player has a FPS reporting option during playback.-Mike)
+QT Pro player has a FPS reporting option during playback.)

 No problem, I played apple-getamac-security_848x496.mov, apple-